-Haven’t been away in a while?
+He hasn’t been able to get away in a while?
 If you’ve got some extra dollars to spare, now’s the time to put it to good use.
-This 114-room SoHo boutique, with a stunning rooftop bar and pool, nightly wine and cheese, restaurant by David Burke, and a hotel art curator, embodies the hip, creative neighborhood it inhabits.
-Its bright, minimalist rooms are full of thoughtful details to make you feel at home.
-Treat yourself to luxury, trend, and a happening New York neighborhood for a good dose of relaxation.
+This SoHo boutique — with a stunning rooftop bar and pool, on-site restaurant by David Burke, and hotel art curator — embodies the hip, creative neighborhood it inhabits.
+Its bright, minimalist rooms are full of thoughtful details to make Dad feel at home — just without the noise.
+Treat him to luxury, trend, and a happening New York neighborhood for a good dose of relaxation.

-LA may be known for its frequent celeb sightings, but while you’re drooling over Mila Kunis and Scarlett Johansson, don’t forget to drool over the top restaurants right at your fingertips.
-Gordon Ramsey at The London, CUT at the Beverly Wilshire Beverly Hills, and One Pico at Shutters On The Beach are only a few of the top rated dining experiences you can take advantage of while you’re in the city of the stars.
+L.A. may be known for its frequent celeb sightings, but you’ll have Dad drooling over the food, and not the stars, if you send him to one of the many top restaurants in this West Coast town.
+Gordon Ramsey at The London, CUT at the Beverly Wilshire Beverly Hills, and One Pico at Shutters On The Beach are only a few of the top-rated dining experiences that Dad can enjoy.

 Located on the northern side of South Beach at 20th Street, the Setai’s stretch of beachfront is considerably removed from the crowds.
-Teak lounge chairs in slate-colored cushions are spread a civilized distance from one another, though any one of the many beach attendants will gladly heave the lounger to the sunny — or shady — spot of your choice.
-In addition to the standard cocktail and snack services, the Setai also offers free spritzes of Evian water, iPods (to borrow), and fashion magazines.
+Teak lounge chairs with slate-colored cushions are spread a civilized distance from one another, and any one of the many beach attendants will gladly heave the lounger to the sunny — or shady — spot of a guest’s choice.
+Staff is also on hand to deliver light bites and cocktails.

-Perfect Your Swing: Westin Princeville Ocean Resort Villas, Hawaii
+Perfect his swing: Westin Princeville Ocean Resort Villas, Hawaii

 This gigantic luxury hotel is focused on great food, gambling, elaborate (and enormous) rooms, and parties throughout the week and weekend.
-Opened in December 2008, the 2,034-room Encore is about pure opulence; not surreal, family-friendly showmanship.
-Its giant rooms one-up even the Wynn‘s (Encore’s sister next door) and include such snazzy features as bedside curtain control, beautiful design, and an enormous bathroom.
-The rooms stand toe-to-toe with the Palazzo’s and THEhotel’s as the best in Vegas.
+Opened in December 2008, the massive Encore is about pure opulence, and exudes a party-down atmosphere.
+Its giant rooms one-up even the Wynn‘s (Encore’s sister next door) and include such snazzy features as bedside curtain control, beautiful design, and enormous bathrooms.

-This luxurious 70,000 square-foot spa and fitness center will keep you burning calories while having fun.
+The luxurious 70,000 square-foot spa and fitness center at Canyon Ranch will keep him burning calories while having fun.
 The gym’s rock-climbing wall is a distinctive feature, and floor-to-ceiling windows offer ocean views from dozens of cardio machines.
-Every day, some 40 free fitness classes are offered throughout the property, from Sunrise Yoga to Beach Conditioning.
+Every day, numerous free fitness classes are offered throughout the property, from Sunrise Yoga to Beach Conditioning.

 The 9,000-square-foot Remede Spa boasts beautiful facilities, an extensive service menu, and a serene 24-hour indoor pool complete with poolside drink and food service.
-For just $15 a day, all hotel guests can use the whirlpools, steam rooms, and saunas, plus relaxation rooms that serve chocolate truffles and champagne.
+If he’d rather not book a service, for just $20 a day, hotel guests can use the whirlpools, steam rooms, and saunas — plus the relaxation rooms that serve chocolate truffles and champagne.